 You still might want to get your blood level tested.

 Your body doesn’t care if it’s too cold to go outside or if it’s too hot.
 If you’re tired all the time, try getting outside, getting some fresh air, and eating a better diet.
 Pay attention to your environment.
 Make it easy for you to eat more healthfully.
 Make it easy for you to get enough vitamin D. It doesn’t have to be as extreme as getting on an airplane to Vegas to play hockey!

 There are more benefits to living a healthy lifestyle than just vitamin D. Better access to this vitamin, however, is a good start.

 For further reading:

 The Dream Recovery System uses affiliate links in some banner ads.
-What this means is that if you click on a link and make a purchase we may receive a small commission.
+This means that if you click on a link and make a purchase, we may receive a small commission.
 This has no effect on our opinions.